Olbermann: Bush, Cheney Should Resign

 He worked as a senior information official for both Abdel Nasser and Anwar Sadat, Abdel Nasser’s successor as president.

-Labels: current events, Palestine
+Labels: current_events, Palestine

 Read more: